-Together with our leading Mempro™ Liposome platform and rich experience for numerous successful cases, Creative Biostructure guarantees our worldwide clients the best products and unparalleled services for liposome research & development.
-Size and size distribution analysis of liposomes are crucial parameters for those liposomes are designed for therapeutic use, especially by inhalation or parenteral route.
+Together with our leading Mempro™ Liposome technology and rich experience of numerous successful cases, Creative Biostructure guarantees our worldwide clients the best products and unparalleled services for liposome research & development.
+Liposome size is an important parameter in liposome preparation, defining its physical property and drug delivery efficacy.
+In this regard, we have developed a series of methods to accurately measure the size of different liposomes.

 Figure 1.
 Schematic representations are on the left while the experimental data is on the right, correspondingly.
 Transmission electron micrographs (TEM) of FMIO nanoparticles (a); Size distribution of FMIO nanoparticles with an average size equal to 6.65 nm (b); Field-emission gun scanning electron microscopy of the aqueous colloidal system of FMIO nanoparticles (c); DLS measurement of FMIO colloidal dispersion (d); AFM image of ferri-liposome (e); Liposome size determined by DLS with an average size equal to 92.3 nm (f) (G. Mikhaylov, et al., 2011)